Greenfield District: Twin Oaks Place

-Twin Oaks Place is a twin tower residential condominium development along Shaw Boulevard consisting of a 43-storey East Tower and a 49-storey West Tower.
-Its first tower, West Tower, was completed in 2014, while its second tower, East Tower, was topped off in October 2017.
+Twin Oaks Place is a twin tower residential condominium development along Shaw Boulevard consisting of the West Tower, completed in 2014, and the East Tower, which was completed in 2018.

 Zitan

 Zitan is a 35-storey condominium development by Equus Property Venture, Inc., a wholly owned subsidiary of Greenfield Development.
-It is located next to The Pavilion development and the MRT station.
+It is located next to the Pavilion development and the Shaw Boulevard station of the MRT-3.